arepaFlipper/6.006_notes/Intro_algo_6006/lecture10/README.md

 A cryptographic hash function is a deterministic procedure that takes an arbitrary block of data and returns a fixed-size bit string, the (cryptographic) hash value, such that an accidental or intentional change to the data will change the hash value.
-The data to be encoded is often called the message, and the hash value is sometimes called the "message digest" or simply "digest".
+The data to be encoded is often called the "message", and the hash value is sometimes called the "message digest" or simply "digest".

-The ideal cryptographic has function has the properties listed below. $d$ is the number of bits in the uouput of the hash function. you can think of $m$ as being $2^d$. $d$ is typically 160 or more.
+The ideal cryptographic hash function has the properties listed below. $d$ is the number of bits in the output of the hash function. you can think of $m$ as being $2^d$. $d$ is typically 160 or more.
 These hash functions can be used to index hash tables, but they are typically used in computer security applications.

 #### Desirable properties
 1. **One-way (OW):** Infeasible, given $y \in R \{0,1\}^d$ to find any $x$ s.t. $h(x) = y$.
-This means that if you coose a random $d-bit$ vector, it is hard to find an input to the hash that produces that vector.
+This means that if you choose a random $d-bit$ vector, it is hard to find an input to the hash that produces that vector.
 This involves "inverting" the hash function.

 2. **Collision-resistance (CR):** Indeasible to find $x$,$x'$, s.t. $x\neq x'$,